Diffusion-DRF: Free, Rich, and Differentiable Reward for Video Diffusion Fine-Tuning

 \subsection{Experimental Setup}

-Below, we give an overview of our experimental setup and provide additional details in supplementary.

-\textbf{Training Details.} We apply our method to the pretrained Wan2.1-1.3B-T2V~\cite{Wan2.1} with Qwen2.5-VL-7B~\cite{Qwen2.5-VL} as the VLM for reward feedback.
+We apply \methodname{} to the pretrained Wan2.1-1.3B-T2V~\cite{Wan2.1} with Qwen2.5-VL-7B~\cite{Qwen2.5-VL} as the default VLM.
 We only train the DiT and freeze other components (VAE, text-encoder, and VLM).
-Videos are generated at $512 \times 288$ resolution with $49$ frames under $25$ denoise steps during the training and $30$ steps for inference.
-We sample $10$ frames from the decoded video and $10$ reference frames from a caption-matched real video as the input of VLM.
-We use the AdamW~\cite{AdamW,Adam} optimizer with a learning rate of $1e-05$ and back-propagate rewards through the last $K=3$ sampling steps.
-We train with $32$ A100 80GB GPUs and set the batch size to $1$ for each GPU.
-We sample $5$K prompts and real videos from OpenVid-1M~\cite{nan2024openvid} and build a dataset consist of $24$K question-prompt-reference video/answers quadruples for training.
-This prompt set has been already filtered based on the generated reference answers.
-Qwen2.5-7B \cite{qwen2025qwen25technicalreport} is used to decompose prompts.
+Videos are generated at $512 \times 288$ resolution with $49$ frames under $25$ denoise steps during training and $30$ steps at inference.
+AdamW~\cite{AdamW,Adam} optimizer is used with a learning rate of $1e^{-5}$, $32$ A100 80GB GPUs, and batch size $1$ per GPU.
+The training is conducted on $5$K high-quality captioned videos from OpenVid-1M~\cite{nan2024openvid}.
+See \supp for the sampling procedure.
+Automatic annotation pipeline is by Qwen2.5-7B.

-{\bf Baselines.} We adopt Flow-GRPO~\cite{Flow-GRPO}, a reward-based reinforcement learning method on Wan2.1-1.3B-T2V and train it with the same prompt set.
-Following~\cite{Flow-GRPO}, we apply $32$ rank LoRA~\cite{LoRA} to fine-tune the video model.
-To show the benefits of using the pretrained VLM as the reward model, we conduct experiments on replacing the VLM with custom reward models in our framework and train the model under the same setup.
-We employ an image reward model-PickScore~\cite{Pick-a-Pic} and a video reward model-VideoAlign~\cite{VideoAlign} where both models can provide the differentiable reward signals.
-The objective is to maximize the reward~\cite{DRaFTDiffusionRewardTuning1, li2024textcraftor}.
+{ \bf Efficiency Optimization.} Back-propagating VLM feedback through the full diffusion chain is prohibitively memory-intensive, as both the DiT denoiser and the frozen VLM are multi-billion parameter models with large activation footprints.
+A naive implementation quickly exceeds GPU VRAM limits.
+To make differentiable reward flow practically feasible, we design a set of optimizations: